A link to reset your password has been sent to your email

-You will be met this morning by Luciana, your Abruzzo specialist guide, at your hotel in Pescara, where you will start your fabulous getaway.
-Enjoy a scenic drive along the Adriatic coastline, where you can stop to unwind and soak up the delightful Italian atmosphere over your morning cappuccino by a seaside town.
-Enjoy your first traditional lunch in Abruzzo, set in a delightful restaurant in the foothills of the Apennines.
+You will be met this morning by Luciana, your Abruzzo specialist at your hotel in Pescara, Abruzzo, where you will start your fabulous getaway to Abruzzo.
+Enjoy a scenic drive along the Adriatic coastline where you can stop to unwind and soak up the delightful Italian atmosphere.
+Stroll through the lively covered farmers market and taste the local specialty porchetta - roast pork with rosemary and garlic.

-This afternoon, explore the nearby fortified hilltop village of Civitella del Tronto, inhabited since pre Roman times with its first historical records as a fortified village dating back to the 11th century.
-There will be time to stroll through the village exploring the romantic narrow alleys and watch the world go by and enjoy a gelato or caff in the local bar.
-Indulge in traditional dishes such as local Pecorino cheese, air dried salumi and spaghetti alla chitarra con polpettine di carne.
+Visit the fascinating Museum of the Abruzzo people after your morning coffee and pastry before your first wonderful lunch in Abruzzo.
+This afternoon, explore the fortified hilltop village of Civitella del Tronto, which is your base for the 3 nights.
+The village has been inhabited since pre-Roman times.
+There is time to stroll through the village exploring the romantic narrow alleys.
+Indulge in traditional dishes such as local pecorino cheese, air-dried salumi and spaghetti alla chitarra con polpettine di carne.